Explore our expert-made templates & start with the right one for you.

 - No coding: automated schema discovery reduces the need to maintain an ETL job for sampling the data and inferring schema, which saves engineering and infrastructure resources.

 - Easier to identify production issues: visibility into data allows you to see when certain data stops coming in, or which fields might be affecting errors in a certain pipeline.

-Example: Using Upsolver’s schema discovery on Kinesis Stream data
+Example: Using SQLake’s schema discovery on Kinesis Stream data

-Upsolver automates schema discovery for supported data sources – including Apache Kafka, Amazon Kinesis, and existing data lakes such as Amazon S3.
-This is achieved using Upsolver’s data lake indexing technology, which enables the platform to extract metadata, schema and statistics as the data is being ingested; this can then be used to create various transformations and enrichments, which removes the need to rely on ad-hoc sampling or ‘blind’ ETL jobs.
+SQlake automates schema discovery for supported data sources – including Apache Kafka, Amazon Kinesis, and existing data lakes such as Amazon S3.
+This is achieved using SQlake’s data lake indexing technology, which enables the platform to extract metadata, schema, and statistics as the data is being ingested; this can then be used to create various transformations and enrichments, which removes the need to rely on ad-hoc sampling or ‘blind’ ETL jobs.

-Here’s how schema discovery on a live Kinesis stream would look in Upsolver:
+Here’s how schema discovery on a live Kinesis stream would look in SQlake:

 Schema detection on-read